Async Rust, Part Three: IO

 }

-TcpStream::write isn't guaranteed to consume the entire buffer, so we need to call it in a loop, bumping buf forward each time through.
+TcpStream::write isn't guaranteed to consume all of buf, so we need to call it in a loop, bumping buf forward each time.
 It's unlikely that we'll see Ok(0) from TcpStream,Ok(0) from a write means that either the input buf was empty, which is ruled out by our while condition, or that the writer can't accept more bytes.
 The latter mostly applies to not-real-IO writers like &mut [u8].
 When real-IO writers like TcpStream or File can't accept more bytes (because the other end is closed or the disk is full) they usually indicate that with Err rather than Ok(0). but if we do it's better for that to be an error than an infinite loop.
 The loop condition also means that we won't make any calls to write if buf is initially empty, which matches the default behavior of Write::write_all.It would be nice to use Write::write_all directly here and get the loop and the WriteZero handling for free.
 But unfortunately, when Write::write_all returns WouldBlock, it doesn't tell us how many bytes it wrote before that, and we need that number to update buf.
-In contrast, when Write::write needs to block after it's already written some bytes, it returns Ok(n) first, and then the next call returns WouldBlock.
+In contrast, if Write::write needs to block after it's already written some bytes, it returns Ok(n) first, and then the next call returns WouldBlock.

 async fn one_response(mut socket: TcpStream, n: u64) -> io::Result<()> {